xpsi-group/neost/joss/paper.md

 NEoST is being used by the NICER collaboration for EoS inference using mass-radius posteriors generated from pulse profile modeling [@Raaijmakers:2019;@Raaijmakers:2020;@Raaijmakers:2021], specifically those generated using the X-PSI package [@Riley:2019;@Riley:2021;@Riley:2023].
 It has also been used to study EoS prior sensitivities using synthetic mass-radius posteriors [@Greif:2019] and to study the consequences of a potential dark matter component in neutron stars [@Rutherford:2023].

-[ADD SOMETHING HERE ON THE NUMERICAL DETAILS, DEPENDENCIES ETC.]
 The core routines of NEoST are written in Cython [@cython2011], and are dependent on the GNU Scientific Library [GSL,
 @Gough:2009].
 In case the user does not wish to use cythonised code, an alternative set of routines written purely in Python are available as well.
 High-level object-oriented model construction is performed by a